KoltesDigital/jquery.tr/README.md

 ### 1.1

-Removes rest of a former event feature.
+Removes rest of the former event feature.

 Misc
 ----